Introduction to linguistics

 After a brief overview of semantics in linguistics, the course considers the role of semantics on the different levels of abstraction in the linguistic system: lexical semantics (word meaning: componential analysis vs. prototype theory), situation semantics (sentence meaning: reference, entailment, propositional logic), and discourse semantics (implicature, cohesion and coherence).
 Also, a general overview is given of cognitive semantics (conceptual metaphor theory, image schema's, mental spaces) and a number of pragmatic theories (speech act theory, relevance theory).
 All theoretical concepts are illustrated with concrete everyday language examples.

-The course contains ex catheadra lectures but it also requires the students active participation in resolving exercices to be realised with the DVD « Langue et Parole » (parcours « sémantique »)
+The course contains ex catheadra lectures but it also requires the students active participation in resolving online exercices to be realised: « Langue et Parole » (parcours « sémantique »)

 training exercises will also be given in class.